 Cycling at night can be a bit daunting, and if you don’t have the right set-up downright dangerous.

-I’m always amazed how many cyclists ride at night with no or inadequate lighting.
+I’m always amazed how many cyclists ride at night, wearing dark clothing and with no or inadequate lighting.

 I’m sure you’ve all been driving your cars at night, and suddenly come across a cyclist who just seemed to appear from nowhere, usually because of poor lighting or wearing dark clothes, or sometimes both.
 Do these people have a death wish?